-As stated above, the internationally coordinated indicators (31) litter on beaches and (32) plastic in stomachs of northern fumars are already being used in the North Sea region in the context of OSPAR.
-In 2013, the OSPAR commission designated litter on the seabed as a prioritised potential indicator.
+As stated above, the internationally coordinated indicators (31) litter on beaches and (32) plastic in stomachs of northern fulmars are already being used in the North Sea region in the context of OSPAR.
+In 2013, the OSPAR commission designated litter on the seabed as a prioritised candidate indicator.
 This indicator can be established as a common indicator in one to two years.
 The indicator IBTS (International Bottom Trawl Survey) is being developed for this.
 In anticipation of this, Rijkswaterstaat is already carrying out this study in combination with ICES fish monitoring.
 If necessary and depending on when this process will yield results, the MSFD Monitoring Plan will be adjusted in 2015 or 2016.
+In cooperation with the International River commissions the sources of litter are being looked into, in particular from litter that enters the marine environment through the rivers.
+Experimental and field research contributes to the development of an indicator for microplastics in OSPAR, including a risk assessment for organisms.
+Risks of nanoplastics are also being mapped.
+The indicators mentioned above, such as litter on beaches and litter on the seabed, and the results of the research will contribute to the OSPAR Intermediate